evidentlyai/evidently/README.md

 my_eval.json()
 # my_eval.dict()
 ```
-You can choose other Presets, create Reports from indiviudal Metrics and configure pass/fail conditions.
+You can choose other Presets, create Reports from individual Metrics and configure pass/fail conditions.

 ## Monitoring dashboard

 This launches a demo project in the locally hosted Evidently UI.
 Sign up for [Evidently Cloud](https://docs.evidentlyai.com/docs/setup/cloud) to instantly get a managed version with additional features.

-if you have [uv](https://docs.astral.sh/uv/) you can run Evidently UI with a single command.
+If you have [uv](https://docs.astral.sh/uv/) installed, you can run Evidently UI with a single command:
 ```shell
 uv run --with evidently evidently ui --demo-projects all
 ```